rutgers-bootcamp-team-5/project-3/README.md

     Documenation: https://docs.python.org/3/library/tkinter.html

 # Ethical Considerations
 This dataset contains the following personally identifiable information on the surveyed climbers: home country, sex, height, weight, and age.
 Removing this data would significantly reduce the utility of the dataset.
 Consider that the dataset does not contain names, personal identification numbers, or specific directory information, pieces of data that increase the probability of identifying an individual.
-However, there is always the possibility of <br><br>
+However, there is always the possibility of there being so few options that a the identity can be narrowed down to a few possible options.
+To avoid that, this dataset was transformer to have an age range and a height range instead of conreate values.<br><br>
 *** Work in progress ***